ARTICLE

 A picture of the capital building

-In fiscal year 2023 (the most recent full year available), the U.S. posted a $1.7 trillion budget deficit.
-That figure is expected to increase 53% to $2.6 trillion by 2034, according to recent estimates by the Congressional Budget Office.
+In fiscal year 2024 (the most recent full year available), the U.S. posted a $1.8 trillion budget deficit.
+It is expected that the figure will increase 61% to $2.9 trillion by 2034, according to the nonpartisan Congressional Budget Office.

 Why the U.S Debt Matters When it Comes to Investing

-The federal government’s total debt now stands at more than $34 trillion, roughly double what it had been a decade ago.
-While some of this debt expansion is due to the Covid 19 pandemic, much of it stems from the aging U.S. population and a dramatic increase in the number of people qualifying for government-sponsored healthcare.
+The federal government’s total debt now stands at more than $36 trillion, roughly double from a decade ago.
+While some of this debt expansion is due to the pandemic, much of it stems from the aging U.S. population and a dramatic increase in the number of people qualifying for government-sponsored healthcare.

 How did we get here?

 The U.S. Government has run deficits on and off (mostly on) for decades.
 One of the few exceptions was during the Clinton Administration because of solid tax receipts, higher tax rates, and controlled spending, including somewhat of a “peace dividend” after the Cold War defense spending.
 However, the annual deficit and total debt took off during the Great Financial Crisis.
 The Federal Government poured vast sums of money into the U.S. economy to stave off a total meltdown.
-Entitlement spending and tax revenues have been at a structural imbalance for years with few, if any, signs of change as more Baby Boomers retire each year.
+Entitlement spending and tax revenues have been at a structural imbalance for years, with few signs of change as more Baby Boomers retire each year and qualify for social security benefits.

-“In Fitch's view, there has been a steady deterioration in governance standards over the last 20 years, including on fiscal and debt matters, notwithstanding the June bipartisan agreement to suspend the debt limit until January 2025,” the rating agency said in a release.
+“In Fitch's view, there has been a steady deterioration in governance standards over the last 20 years, including on fiscal and debt matters, notwithstanding the June bipartisan agreement to suspend the debt limit until January 2025,” the rating agency said in its release.
 “The repeated debt-limit political standoffs and last-minute resolutions have eroded confidence in fiscal management.”
-Several months later, Moody’s downgraded its outlook on the U.S. debt, citing political polarization and the rapidly increasing cost of financing it.
+In November 2023, Moody’s followed suit by downgrading its outlook on U.S. debt, citing political polarization and the rapidly increasing cost of financing it.

 For the Federal Government’s most recently completed fiscal year:

-The remaining revenue streams account for just $229 billion (5%).
+The remaining revenue streams account for just $253 billion (5% of total receipts).

-The Congressional Budget Office recently announced that it expects fiscal year 2024’s budget deficit to reach $1.9 trillion—up almost 12% from last year.
+The Congressional Budget Office recently announced that it expects fiscal year 2025’s budget deficit to reach $1.94 trillion—up from $1.83 trillion last year.

 Impact on the U.S. economy.

-It should be noted that the amount of government debt and interest on the debt has so far had a relatively small impact on the U.S. economy, which has surprised some economists.
+The amount of government debt and interest on the debt has so far had a relatively small impact on the U.S. economy, which has surprised some economists.
 Many market participants had expected a shallow recession, which would blunt some of the criticism of runaway deficit spending.
 However, the economy has held up surprisingly well.
 One contributing factor is the relatively low level of debt held by consumers.
-Recent estimates suggest about 60% of home mortgage holders have rates at 4% or lower, which has damped the effect of higher interest rates elsewhere in the economy.
+Recent estimates suggest roughly 60% of home mortgage holders have rates at 4% or lower, which has damped the effect of higher interest rates elsewhere in the economy.

-That doesn’t mean the debt and deficit spending won’t harm economic growth going forward.
-As stated earlier, larger deficits imply less financial flexibility, so think reduced funding for other priorities such as infrastructure or education.
+That doesn’t mean the debt and deficit spending won’t harm economic growth in the future.
+As stated earlier, larger deficits imply less financial flexibility.

-It is generally accepted that a country will accrue additional debt to keep various programs functioning in economic downturns.
-In our case the U.S. economy has been expanding, making the spending and interest costs even more precarious.
+Countries often accrue additional debt to keep various programs functioning during economic downturns.
+In our case, the U.S. economy has been expanding, making the spending and interest costs even more precarious.
 However, when the U.S. economy eventually contracts (a safe assumption), the debt could look even worse since tax receipts fall during soft economic activity.

 Impact on investing.